dbkaplun/unsplay/README.md

-# get-tree
+# unsplay
-Compute a tree from a list with IDs and parent IDs
+Compute a tree from an array of objects with IDs and parent IDs